alexisechano/Next-Show/README.md

   * User can register with new account (P0)
   * User can set up recommendations by choosing favorite genres and current fave shows (P2)
 * **Your app integrates with at least one SDK (e.g. Google Maps SDK, Facebook SDK) or API (that you didn’t learn about in CodePath)**
-  * User receives show recommendations on home timeline using [Trakt](https://trakt.docs.apiary.io/#reference/shows/recommended) (P1)
+  * User receives show recommendations and trending shows on home timeline from [Trakt](https://trakt.docs.apiary.io/#reference/shows/recommended) (P1)
+  * User can switch between fragments through [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started) (P1)
-* **Your app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)**
+* **Your app uses at least one gesture**
   * User can swipe to dismiss a show rec on home timeline which counts as a dislike rating but not a save (P2)
-* **Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)**
+* **Your app uses at least one animation**
-  * In progress (P2)
+  * Using the Navigation component, user can swith between the RecyclerView and the Detail Fragment through a slide transition animation (P1)
 * **Your app incorporates at least external library to add visual polish**
-  * In progress (P2)
+  * App utilizes CardView in all RecyclerViews and Material Design elements like Bottom Navigation View (P1)
-* **Your app provides opportunities for you to overcome difficult/ambiguous technical problems (more below)**
+* **Your app provides opportunities for you to overcome difficult/ambiguous technical problems**
-  * User can filter through TV shows based on Genre or if they are trending or not (P1)
+  * User can filter through TV shows based on Genre and other show attributes (P2)
+  * App fetches show data from the Trakt API and image data from the Movie Database through chaining sequential API calls (P1)
-  * Use combination of APIs to create own data model that has a recommendation system based on like/dislike ratings (P1)
+  * Use combination of APIs and logic to create a basic recommendation system based on like/dislike ratings (P1)
-  * App might need to do some background fetching and proper data handling to be able to show accurate, fast recommendations (P3)

 **Optional Nice-to-have Stories**

-* User can broadcast currently watching show on profile
+* User can broadcast currently watching show on profile and edit bio, name, and username
 * User has a nice UI experience with modern, clean design
 * Add more complicated rating system like numerical rating out of 5.0
 * Add season breakdown for show details and ability to rate per season
 * User's news feed has friend's TV shows
 * User ratings persist and are shown to friends's feeds
 * User can customize profile and if they haven't watched shows, use movies as a starting point
+* App might need to do some background fetching and proper data handling to be able to show accurate, fast recommendations

 ### 2. Screen Archetypes